blkluv/zaptrax/REACTIONS_IMPLEMENTATION.md

 ## Overview

-The reactions/likes system in ZapTrax has been updated to properly follow Nostr protocol standards as defined in NIP-25 (Reactions) and NIP-09 (Event Deletion Request).
+The reactions/likes system in 5DTOK Musik has been updated to properly follow Nostr protocol standards as defined in NIP-25 (Reactions) and NIP-09 (Event Deletion Request).

 ## Previous Implementation Issues